Photos: Literacy students (L), Youth Commission (R)

 The Cumberland Mayor's Office of Children Youth and Learning (OCYL) is a municipal department created by Mayor Daniel McKee and established by ordinance in February 2007.
 It is the first of its kind in Rhode Island and has served as a model for other communities.

 The Declaration of Education:

-Mayor McKee and Superintendent Thornton hosted a meeting May 15th 2011 that included Town Council and School Committe.
+Mayor Dan McKee and Superintendent Phil Thornton hosted a meeting May 15th 2011 that included Town Council and School Committee discussing a vision for the future of education in Cumberland.
 Click here for a link to the video from the meeting.